bevyengine/bevy-website/release-content/0.14/release-notes/13270_Extrusion.md

 ![a 2D heart primitive and its extrusion](heart_extrusion.png)

 The `Extrudable` trait allows you to easily implement meshing for extrusions of custom primitives.
 Of course, you could also implement meshing manually for your extrusion.

+If you want to see a full implementation of this, you can check out the [custom primitives example](https://github.com/bevyengine/bevy/blob/main/examples/math/custom_primitives.rs).